Meena Kumari

 Meena Kumari (born Mahjabeen Bano; 1 August 1933 – 31 March 1972) was an Indian actress and poet, who worked in Hindi films.
-Popularly known as The Tragedy Queen, she was active between 1939 and 1972.
-Kumari is widely considered one of the greatest actresses of Indian cinema.
-In a career spanning 33 years, from child actress to adult, she starred in over 90 films.
-She died at the age of 38 years, from cirrhosis of the liver, which has been associated with her alcoholism.
+Known as "The Tragedy Queen", she is regarded among the finest and greatest actresses in the history of Indian cinema.
+In a career spanning 33 years, from child actress to adult, Kumari starred in over 90 films.

 Kumari won four Filmfare Awards in the Best Actress category.
 She was the recipient of the inaugural Filmfare Best Actress Award for Baiju Bawra in 1954 and had a consecutive win in the second Filmfare Awards (1955) for Parineeta.
 Kumari made history at the 10th Filmfare Awards (1963) by receiving all three of the Best Actress nominations, and won for her performance in Sahib Bibi Aur Ghulam.
 In the 13th Filmfare Awards (1966), she won her last Best Actress award for Kaajal.
 Critics have noted that her character in Sahib Bibi Aur Ghulam is similar to her life.
+She also went onto appear in other successful films such as - Do Bigha Zamin (1953), Dil Apna Aur Preet Parai (1960), Aarti (1962), Main Chup Rahungi (1962), Dil Ek Mandir (1963), Phool Aur Patthar (1966) and Mere Apne (1971).